junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 - children under 2 years: 500 mg (1 tablet)

-To treat dwarf tapeworm, repeat the above dosage for 7 days.
+To treat dwarf tapeworm, repeat the above
+_Dosage for_ 7 days.

 **Praziquantel (Biltricide, Droncit)**

-Often comes in: tablets of 150 mg and 600 mg
+_Often comes in:_ tablets of 150 mg and 600 mg

 Praziquantel is effective in treating most types of tapeworms, but is more expensive than niclosamide.